Signs of Heroin Addiction in Friends and Family Members

 Common excuses that you’ll hear are the following:

 - Working late

 - Stayed to do homework

-In addition to lies about their whereabouts, they often need to lie about items missing from their home.
+In addition to lying about their whereabouts, they often need to lie about items missing from their home.
 This is because they often pawn personal items of their own and family members to get the money for drugs.
 Missing items go hand-in-hand with living with a drug addict.

-Financial strain happens to virtually everyone from time to time.
+A financial strain happens to virtually everyone from time to time.
 When finances get tight, people turn to the people they love and trust the most for help.
 Perhaps they borrow the cash to pay a forgotten utility bill, or they say they’re short on the monthly rent or mortgage.